Reasons to Buy an Annuity

 Premium protection means you will always walk away with your purchase payment no matter what.
 In other words: You can’t lose the money you started with.

 Fixed annuities of all stripes guarantee the safety of your initial investment.
 With fixed-indexed annuities, you have both premium protection when the market is down and the possibility of growing your investment when the market is up.
 You have upside potential (within certain limits) with no risk of loss.

 Other investments, such as stocks, place your principal at risk.
 This is something many retirees, in particular, can’t tolerate, as they need their savings to fund their living expenses for the rest of their lives.

 Income for Life

 Many annuities provide the annuitant a stream of guaranteed retirement income for his or her entire life.
 Depending on the contract, they may also provide income for the annuitant’s spouse for his or her life.
 That’s known as a joint and survivor option.

 A lifetime payout annuity may provide payments that are either fixed or variable.
 Variable payments change based on the performance of an underlying investment portfolio.
 These come with the potential for greater growth and the risk of loss.

 With fixed payments, the dollar amounts are set in the contract and don’t vary.
 When the market is volatile or on a down cycle, knowing your monthly income will never go down can provide a sense of security that’s invaluable in retirement.

 In fact, research has shown that retirees with guaranteed income are happier than those without it.
 The thought of losing your money, resources or lifestyle is terrifying.
 An annuity that provides a steady stream of income allows you to live with dignity through retirement.
 And a guaranteed lifestyle is priceless.

-This feature of annuities is especially important in an age in which pensions, with their dependable income, are going the way of the dinosaur.
-And it can be difficult for a retiree to live off a lump sum of cash by spending just enough to live on without running out.
+This feature of annuities is especially important in an age in which pensions, with their dependable income, are becoming less common.
+And it can be difficult for a retiree to manage a lump sum of cash, spending just enough to live on without running out.